avigad/arwm/README.md

   <http://www.andrew.cmu.edu/user/avigad/Papers/arwm_notes.pdf>

 (I apologize.
 They are wordy.)
-The directory `isabelle_examples` provides some experiments.
+The directory `isabelle_experiments` provides some experiments.

 If you have done any substantial formalization of mathematics, I would like to know: